tum-esm/ivy/docs/pages/api-reference/src.md

 class Updater:
 ```

-Implementation of the update capabilities of the ivy seed: checks
+Implementation of the update capabilities of ivy: checks whether

-whether a new config is in a valid format, downloads new source code,
+a new config is in a valid format, downloads new source code, creates
-creates virtual environments, installs dependencies, runs pytests,
+virtual environments, installs dependencies, runs pytests, removes
-removes old virtual environments, and updates the cli pointer to the
+old virtual environments, and updates the cli pointer to the currently
-currently used version of the automation software.
+used version of the automation software.

 **`__init__`**